kdave/btrfs-progs/Documentation/dev/dev-btrees.rst

 UUID Tree
 ---------

-The tree storesc correspondence between UUIDs and subvolumes.
+The tree stores correspondence between UUIDs and subvolumes.
 Used for quick lookup during send.